Chunyu-Lin-bjtu/autoware-wiki/Contribution-Rules.md

 ## Coding Standards

+The following are regarding coding standards preferred in Autoware.
-You must have your own preference and fashion in coding, but please respect our coding standards as well.
-No need to force yourself to change your coding style, though the following standards are preferred in Autoware.
+We know that you must have your own coding style, but please respect our standards in our community.
+No need to throw away your coding style, just do your best to follow our standards.

 ### ROS C++ Coding

-First of all, please understand and obey the ROS coding standards, when you add new code to Autoware.
+First of all, please understand the ROS coding standards before you add any new code to Autoware.

 * [ROS Developers Guide](http://wiki.ros.org/DevelopersGuide)